Bridging loan solicitors

 What are the requirements for a bridging loan?

-A bridging loan lender will take into account several factors when considering your eligibility.
-If you have a mortgage with the lender already this may be an advantage.
+A bridging loan lender will take into account several factors when considering your eligibility for the loan.
+If you have or have previously had a mortgage with the lender already this may be taken into consideration and seen as an advantage.

 You will also need to provide: